 Soul Power is a vérité documentary about a legendary music festival (dubbed "Zaire '74"), and it depicts the experiences and performances of such musical luminaries as James Brown, BB King, Bill Withers, Celia Cruz, among a host of others.
 The concert has achieved mythological significance as the definitive Africa(n)-American musical event of the 20th Century, and Soul Power portrays the event in all of its cinematic glory.

-role/credit on the film.
+Your role/credit on the film.

 Director and producer.

-you find your subject or become involved in the film?
+How did you find your subject or become involved in the film?

 Thirteen years ago I was an editor on When We Were Kings, and since that time I have been fixated on the notion of making a film of Zaire '74, which was left on the cutting-room floor when we made Kings.
 Two and half years ago, I took the leap of faith to make this film, and Soul Power is the result of my efforts.

-there a moment in this film that went a different way than you expected?
+Was there a moment in this film that went a different way than you expected?

 I didn't foresee the diversity of opinions that greeted my initial cut of the film-from bewilderment and harsh criticism to high praise and encouragement.
 Ultimately I learned a great deal from those who took exception to aspects of the film, and I am confident that I was able to make a better film for it.